likhitharyad17-sudo/FullStackWebApp/README.md

 4.run the server with : python manage.py runserver

-5.after clucking on the link check the home page
+5.after clicking on the link check the home page

 6.try booking one of the car